 This 89-foot statue of Cristo Rei was constructed in 1996 as a present from Indonesia to East Timor.
-Indonesian President Suharto wanted to commemorate the 20th anniversary of Indonesia annexing East Timor by half-apologizing to the East Timorese people for Indonesia’s occupation of the country.
+Indonesian President Suharto wanted to commemorate the 20th anniversary of Indonesia invasion and annexation of East Timor by half-apologizing to the East Timorese people for Indonesia’s decades of occupation.
 To please the Catholic majority, Suharto, a Muslim, built a giant statue of Jesus standing atop a globe, accessible by a 590-step staircase.
 The statue was built in the Indonesian city of Bandung, where nearly all of the workers carving the face of Jesus into copper were Muslim.

 Despite three months of construction and a cost of 5 billion rupiah ($559,000), the Indonesian government failed to appease the majority of East Timorese people.
-Part of the reasoning for this is that Suharto angled the statue to be facing the Indonesian capital of Jakarta, which caused controversy amongst the recipients of the gift.
+Part of the reasoning for this is that Suharto angled the statue to be facing the Indonesian capital of Jakarta, which caused controversy among the Timorese.

-The ploy had little effect on staving off the East Timorese independence movement, which the people won in 2002.
+The ploy had little effect on staving off the East Timorese independence movement, which the people voted overwhelmingly for in 1999 and ultimately won in 2002.
 But, like its counterpart in Rio De Janeiro, the Christ statue in Dili still stands.